How to Apply as a Nurse in Australia

-To be able to obtain a student visa, your nursing course must be registered with the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS)
+To be able to obtain a student visa, your nursing course must be registered with the CRICOS or Commonwealth Register of Institutions and Courses for Overseas Students.

 More information on how to obtain a student visa can be found here: Student Visa Options